Michigan's Natural Communities

 The natural disturbance regime of dry northern forest is characterized by infrequent catastrophic fire, with estimated return intervals ranging from 10 to 80 years in jack pine forests and 120 to 300 years in red pine forests.
 Red pine-dominated forests also experienced frequent, low-intensity, stand-perpetuating surface fires, with estimated return intervals ranging from 5 to 20 years.
 Windthrow, insect epidemics, and growing-season frosts are also important disturbance factors.

 The overstory of dry northern forest is dominated by jack pine (Pinus banksiana) or red pine (P. resinosa).
 Northern pin oak (Quercus ellipsoidalis) usually accompanies jack pine in the canopy; big-toothed aspen (Populus grandidentata), red maple (Acer rubrum), and paper birch (Betula papyrifera) are typical canopy associates in stands of red pine.
 Red pine, white pine (P. strobus), and balsam fir (Abies balsamea) often occur in the subcanopy.
-Low sweet blueberry (Vaccinium angustifolium), bush honeysuckle (Diervilla lonicera), and sweetfern (Comptonia peregrina) are typically prevalent in shrub layer.
+Low sweet blueberry (Vaccinium angustifolium), bush honeysuckle (Diervilla lonicera), and sweetfern (Comptonia peregrina) are typically prevalent in the shrub layer.
 The ground layer is dominated by Pennsylvania sedge (Carex pensylvanica) and bracken fern (Pteridium aquilinum).
-Other typical species include serviceberry (Amelanchier spicata), spreading dogbane (Apocynum androsaemifolium), bearberry (Arctostaphylos uva-ursi), pipsissewa (Chimaphila umbellata), poverty grass (Danthonia spicata), hair grass (Deschampsia flexuosa), trailing arbutus (Epigaea repens), wintergreen (Gaultheria procumbens), huckleberry (Gaylussacia baccata), rattlesnake weed (Hieracium venosum), cow-wheat (Melampyrum lineare), rice grass (Oryzopsis pungens), sand cherry (Prunus pumila), northern dewberry (Rubus flagellaris), starflower (Trientalis borealis), and velvetleaf blueberry (Vaccinium myrtilloides).
-Important bryophytes include lichens (Cladina rangifera and C. mitis) and mosses (Dicranum spp., Hypnum spp. and Pleurozium schreberi).
+Other typical species include serviceberry (Amelanchier spicata), spreading dogbane (Apocynum androsaemifolium), bearberry (Arctostaphylos uva-ursi), hair grass (Avenella flexuosa), pipsissewa (Chimaphila umbellata), poverty grass (Danthonia spicata), trailing arbutus (Epigaea repens), wintergreen (Gaultheria procumbens), huckleberry (Gaylussacia baccata), rattlesnake weed (Hieracium venosum), cow-wheat (Melampyrum lineare), rice grass (Piptatherum pungens), sand cherry (Prunus pumila), northern dewberry (Rubus flagellaris), starflower (Trientalis borealis), and velvetleaf blueberry (Vaccinium myrtilloides).
+Important bryophytes include lichens (Cladina rangifera and C. mitis) and mosses (Dicranum spp., Hypnum spp., and Pleurozium schreberi).

 Kirtland’s warbler depends on large blocks of young jack pine for nesting and breeding.